mcglasp/ms3/README.md

 Worked as expected.
 However, see 'future development' section for more detail.

-- Navigate through notifications
+- Display and navigate through notifications

-Worked as expected.
+Found behaviour: Recent comments are not displaying correctly.

 - Check for suitable 404 handling where appropriate (a dummy, incomplete, record will be manually created for this purpose and deleted prior to project submission)